mo-sangha/book/chapters/1.typ

 === The Practitioner is Pointed to the Nature of Mind

 If pointing out to awareness "as the nature of mind" is successful then there will be an "Ah-ha!" moment, even if it's very subtle.
-Like noticing something that has always been there, we can discern an acknowledgement.
+Like noticing something that has always been there, we can discern an acknowledgment.
 The recognition could also settle in like an emotional "Ah-ha!", but it's undeniable when one has recognized naked awareness.